matomo-org/developer-documentation/docs/5.x/tests-system.md

 The first element in the array should be one or more API methods or the `'all'` string.
 This determines which API methods whose output should be compared against expected files.
 The second element should be an associative array that contains a set of options that affect the way the test is run or URL used to invoke the API method.
 You are allowed to set the following options:

 * **testSuffix**: The suffix added to the output file name.
-If you call a single API method more than once in an system test, all but one of them should have a **testSuffix** set so different output files will be created.
+If you call a single API method more than once in a system test, all but one of them should have a **testSuffix** set so different output files will be created.
 * **format**: The desired format of the output.
 Defaults to `'xml'`.
 The extension of the output is determined by the format.
 * **idSite**: The ID of the website to get data for or `'all'`.
 * **date**: The date to get data for.